pb866/makeINI/README.md

 Purpose
 -------

-Auxiliary scripts for the box model _DSMACC_ (https://github.com/pb866/DSMACC-testing.git) to generate _KPP_ files with emission and deposition rates from data files.
+Auxiliary scripts for the box model [_DSMACC_](https://github.com/pb866/DSMACC-testing.git) to generate _KPP_ files with emission and deposition rates from data files.
 The scripts translate emission and deposition data that is arranged in columns with species names and rate data separated by whitespaces to _KPP_ language that can be interpreted by the box model _DSMACC_.
 Only the data are treated for species that are part of the current mechanism.
-For deposition velocities, you can specify to apply a standard deposition rate to all species for which no predefined values exist.
+For deposition rates, you can specify to apply a standard deposition rate to all species for which no predefined values exist.

 Running the script
 ------------------